About

 I had just returned from South Dakota where I’d started reading the book “Lame Deer, Seeker of Visions.”
 When first introduced by European traders, whiskey was believed by Native Americans to induce visions.
 Therefore, whiskey was called Mni Wakan, translated as holy water.
 For some folks alcohol and drugs have become the easy answer to distract their minds from the search for purpose and religion in life.
 I have found little need for such foolishness, here photography, writing and sober creativity form the framework of expression.

-Physically Peyote is a drug which might melt the brain, but spiritually it represents a door – which when walked through, (not unlike Blake’s Doors of Perception) helps to heal the soul.
-The American in American Peyote represents the core influence of this site – I’m an American and my perceptions in art, science, and creativity has been heavily influenced by the country of my birth.
-I’ve never subscribed to the notion that drugs are required for enlightenment, and instead take the less traveled route, opening creative ambitions using tried and developed skills – being unsettled with the words, art and images I see day to day and am on a quest to make my own – using the creative medium to heal the soul inside of me.
+Physically Peyote is a drug, which might melt the brain, but spiritually it represents a door – which when walked through, (not unlike Blake’s Doors of Perception) helps to heal the soul (so I’ve read).
+The American in American Peyote represents the core influence of my art, photography, and writing – I’m an American and my perceptions in art, science, and creativity has been heavily influenced by the country of my birth.
+I’ve never subscribed to the notion that drugs are required for enlightenment, and instead take the less traveled route, opening creative ambitions using tried and developed skills – being unsettled with the words, art and images I see day to day and am on a quest to make my own – using the creative medium to heal the soul.

-American Peyote is a collection of distinctly American inspiration with a focus on photography.
+American Peyote is a collection of distinctly American inspiration with a focus on photography and writing.
 Writing, photography, thoughts, ideas, all inspired, composed and published in my interpretation of the American Dream.
 In short, American art in words and pictures that seeks to heal the soul; or if nothing else seeks to entertain and induce thought.

 -American Peyote Executive Editor